6 Types of Toxic Relationships You Should Avoid

 If the person you love is making you feel guilty all the time or doesn’t respect you, it’s best that you keep your distance.

-Let’s talk about toxic relationships.
-No doubt you have an idea of what they are.
+You probably have an idea of what they are.
 It’s even possible that you’ve experienced more than one in your life, so you know the enormous emotional cost and wear on your health it brings when you get involved with someone who prioritizes their needs over yours.

-Nevertheless, there’s always something strange that happens with respect to toxic relationships: you know what they are, but you can’t see it when you’re involved in one.
+Nevertheless, there’s always something strange that happens with respect to toxic relationships: You know what they are, but you can’t see it when you’re involved in one.

 That’s why today we want to talk about six types of toxic relationships that everyone should be able to identify in order to avoid them and set the boundaries they need to protect themselves.

 Let’s get started.